manelpuig/URarm_ws/Documentation/01_UR_setup.md

 To work only in virtual environment for simulation purposes, follow instructions in:
 - https://github.com/ros-industrial/universal_robot

+> Use the "melodic-devel" branch to clone "universal_robot" package in your workspace
+>
+> Delete the ".git" and ".github" of "universal_robot" package to sync it within your repository.

 You are now ready to work with the workspace!